apostrophecms/docs/docs/reference/modules/asset.md

 </AposCodeBlock>

 ##### `screens`
 The `screens` object takes a property for each desired breakpoint.
 Those properties take an object composed of four properties.
+Adding this property at project-level will override the default `screens` object.
 The `label` property is optional and takes a string that is displayed to the user when they hover over the icon for the breakpoint.
 The `icon` property takes the name of a [registered icon](/reference/module-api/module-overview.md#icons) that is displayed in the admin-bar for toggling the breakpoint display.
 The final two properties are `width` and `height`.
 These should be set to the `px` dimensions of the emulated device.
 Note that the mobile preview feature doesn't support device pixel-ratios or resolution.

 ##### `transform`
 By default, the `transform` property will be set to `null` and accept the built-in transpiling of standard CSS queries into container queries.
 However, in cases where the standard queries can't be transpiled or the standard method needs adjustment you can pass the existing standard query to a function to provide a customized return.